NonNon-Works/nonnon-sheet-docs/EN/referencing-tables.md

 {% endcolumn %}

 {% column %}
-### Implementing IRelationalData for the data class of the referenced table
+### Implement `IRelationalData` on the data class of the referenced table

-To establish a foreign key relationship between tables, you must implement the IRelationalData interface in the data class of the target table.
+To establish a foreign-key-like relationship, implement the `IRelationalData<T>` interface on the data class of the table being referenced.

-The type specified by T serves as the key for that data class.
+* `T` is the key type for the data class.

-The string generated using DisplayName will be the text displayed in the cell.
+* The value returned by `DisplayName` is shown in the dropdown cell.

 {% hint style="info" %}
-The referenced table must be listed in the Tables section of ProjectSettings/NonNonSheet.
-While table assets are automatically registered during creation, if the cell displays "Table not found," please verify that the table asset is properly registered.\
+The referenced table must be listed in the Tables section of `ProjectSettings/NonNonSheet`.
+Table assets are normally registered automatically when created.
+If the cell displays "Table not found," verify that the table asset is registered.
+\
-Additionally, note that if multiple tables using the same data class are registered, the one registered earlier will be referenced, so be aware of this order dependency.
+If multiple tables using the same data class are registered, the one registered first will be used.
+Be aware of this order dependency.
 {% endhint %}
 {% endcolumn %}
 {% endcolumns %}